How many false or misleading stories and images have you come across on social media? How many stories that look “too good to be true”?

 # # #

-Tuesday, April 2 is apparently International Fact Checking Day – you can look it up!
-And in support of fact-checking by all of us on an international basis, the Poynter Institute has noted for the day that fact checking is NOT censorship:
+Tuesday, April 2 has been dubbed International Fact Checking Day.
+And in support of fact-checking by all of us on a daily basis, the Poynter Institute has noted that fact-checking is NOT censorship: